Stochastic analysis of ultra-high energy cosmic ray interactions: Astrophysical examples

 Using the stochastic description in this work, we can derive an analytic expression for the expected angular spread of individual products.
-The mean squared angular deviation for each species $i$ in the cascade is given by $\theta_{\rm ms, i}=\langle\Delta \theta_i \rangle^2 \approx \frac{4}{\pi^2}\frac{B^2\kappa_i^2}{\gamma^2}\lambda_Bd_i$, where $d_i$ would be the rectilinear distance the species travels from creation until interacting.
-The distribution for the total mean squared angular deviation would be the sum of all stochastic deviations experienced by each species $\theta_{\rm ms} = \sum_i\theta_{\rm ms, i}$ and thus, it is a stochastic variable itself.
-However, it can be shown that $\theta_{\rm ms}$ is also a phase-type distribution which can be obtained by applying a "transformation via rewards" to the distribution for the distance traveled until absorption, where the "reward" would be the deviation per unit distance for each species $\frac{4}{\pi^2}\frac{B^2\kappa_i^2}{\gamma^2}\lambda_B$ which establish the linear dependence between the propagation distance and $\theta_{\rm ms, i}$.
-Examples of the obtained distributions for $\theta_{\rm ms}$ are shown in Fig.~\ref{fig:angular_distance_likelihoods} (top) for the distance until producing $^{10}$B, $^{12}$C and $^{14}$N in the propagation of a 5~EeV iron nucleus for a total distance of 20~Mpc.
-These products were chosen to compare species with similar masses and charges produced for this distance scale.
+The mean squared angular deviation for each species $i$ in the cascade is given by $\theta_{\rm ms, i}=\langle\Delta \theta_i \rangle^2 \approx \frac{4}{\pi^2}\frac{B^2\kappa_i^2}{\gamma^2}\lambda_Bd_i$, where $d_i$ is the rectilinear distance that species $i$ travels from creation until interacting.
+The distribution of the total mean squared angular deviation is the sum of all the stochastic deviations experienced by each species $\theta_{\rm ms} = \sum_i\theta_{\rm ms, i}$ (i.e., it is a stochastic variable itself).
+This also implies that $\theta_{\rm ms}$ is a phase-type distribution which can be obtained by applying a "transformation via rewards" to the distribution of the distance traveled until absorption.
+In this transformation, the "reward" is the deviation per unit distance for each species, which is given by $\frac{4}{\pi^2}\frac{B^2\kappa_i^2}{\gamma^2}\lambda_B$.
+It should be noted the linear dependence between the propagation distance and $\theta_{\rm ms, i}$, which is a requirement of this type of transformations.
+Examples of the obtained distributions for $\theta_{\rm ms}$ are shown in Fig.~\ref{fig:angular_distance_likelihoods} (top) for the total mean squared angular deviation accumulated until reaching $^{10}$B, $^{12}$C and $^{14}$N in the propagation of a 300~EeV $^{56}$Fe nucleus over a propagation distance of 50~Mpc.
+The products were chosen as species with similar masses and charges are produced at comparable distance scales, although their production in this example ranges from 10-100~Mpc, hence the choice of 50~Mpc for $^{56}$Fe.